cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let totalBalance = wallet.getTotalBalance();
 ```
 ### Wallet delegation
-The wallet have information about whether already delegate on a stake pool or not
+The wallet has information about whether already delegate on a stake pool or not
 ```js
 let delegation = wallet.getDelegation();
 console.log(delegation);